Radio Wave 96.5: Transmission area

 Radio Wave's studios were based on Mowbray Drive in the Layton area of Blackpool, with the signal coming from the top of the Blackpool Tower.

 The station could be heard from Fleetwood in the Wyre district, in the northwest corner of the Fylde, Preston to the east and Southport, 14.8 mi west-southwest of Preston.
 Radio Wave could also be received as far north as Shap Fell in Cumbria.

 Station rebrand

 On 8 February 2019, Radio Wave and the Wireless Group's local radio stations were sold to Bauer Radio.
 The sale was ratified in March 2020 following an inquiry by the Competition and Markets Authority.

 On 27 May 2020, it was announced that Radio Wave will join Bauer's Greatest Hits Radio network.

 On 13 July 2020, local programming outside weekday breakfast was replaced by networked output from the GHR network, with Radio Wave retaining its own branding.

 On 1 September 2020, the station merged with six local stations in the North West of England and North Wales, forming Greatest Hits Radio North West.
 The station's local breakfast show was dropped and replaced by a regional afternoon show.
 Localised news bulletins, traffic updates and advertising are retained as opt-outs.
 The station's Blackpool studios were closed.

+New Local Radio Stations on DAB

+On 1 September 2022, a new DAB+ transmitter was launched which is located at the same broadcast location as Radio Wave (Blackpool Tower) This new transmitter launched with two new digital radio stations aimed at Blackpool, these stations were (as of launch day):